babanomania/the-mesh-terious-warehouse/README.md

 ## Domain Structure and Data Ownership

-This projec adopts **Data Mesh** principles to ensure scalability, accountability, and agility across teams.
+This project adopts **Data Mesh** principles to ensure scalability, accountability, and agility across teams.
 Each functional domain owns its own ingestion, transformation, and documentation pipeline.

 ### Defined Domains